 Streamline infringement and validity disputes across different EU member states

-The European patent system will shortly go through one of its biggest changes since the introduction of a European patent in the 1970s.
-The Unitary Patent and Unified Patent Court (UPC) are expected to be introduced no sooner than late 2022 or early 2023.
+The European patent system is going through one of its biggest changes since the introduction of a European patent in the 1970s.
+The Unitary Patent (UP) and Unified Patent Court (UPC) fully entered into force in June 2023.

 As European Patent Attorneys, the GJE team can help you leverage the new rights offered by a Unitary Patent and navigate issues before the UPC.

 The existing regional patent system in Europe is the European patent, granted under the European Patent Convention (EPC).
 Each European patent is a bundle of national patents that is granted following a central application procedure at the European Patent Office (EPO).
 Currently, on grant of the application by the EPO, it is necessary to validate a patent separately in all of the member states of the EPC in which protection is wanted.
-This system will still be available once the Unitary Patent comes into effect.
+This system is still available alongside the Unitary Patent.

-The new Unitary Patent will operate in parallel with existing European patents and will share the same application process as the existing European patents at the EPO.
-However, in contrast to the traditional validation process the Unitary Patent will cover all participating EU member states (currently 17).
-Applicants will be able to request the creation of a Unitary Patent within one month of a European patent being granted.
+The new Unitary Patent operates in parallel with existing European patents and will share the same application process as the existing European patents at the EPO.
+However, in contrast to the traditional validation process Unitary Patents cover all participating EU member states (currently 17).
+Applicants are able to request the creation of a Unitary Patent within one month of a European patent being granted.
 Therefore, applicants will be able to choose to have a Unitary Patent in the participating EU member states instead of validating separately in each state.

-In addition, the UPC will also have jurisdiction over both existing and future European patents in the participating EU countries unless the owners of these European patents opt out.
-This means by default the UPC will replace national courts as the competent forum for hearing revocation and infringement actions on European patents valid in the participating EU countries.
+In addition, the UPC also has jurisdiction over both existing and future European patents in the participating EU countries unless the owners of these European patents opt out.
+This means by default the UPC will initially run parallel to national courts and will ultimately replaces national courts as the competent forum for hearing revocation and infringement actions on European patents valid in the participating EU countries.

 Decisions Needed, Assistance Available

-The process of setting up the UPC and UP continues to gain momentum.
-This means that patent applicants and proprietors need to start considering whether to validate new European patents as Unitary Patents and whether to opt-out their existing European patents and patent applications from UPC jurisdiction.
+Patent applicants and proprietors should consider whether to validate new European patents as Unitary Patents and whether to opt-out their existing European patents and patent applications from UPC jurisdiction.